 The right education can help you become a social worker and make a difference in the lives of others.
 Social workers can work in a variety of settings, such as hospitals, clinics, and schools, to help others deal with a variety of issues, from relationship problems and traumatic events, to substance abuse, illness, and more.
 So if you are interested in becoming a social worker, continue reading to learn about how to get there.

 Get the Right Education

-In order to become a social worker, you will need either a bachelor level degree or a masters in social work degree from a reputable and accredited school like Rutgers.
+In order to become a social worker, you will need either a bachelor level degree in sociology (or a related field) or a masters in social work degree from a reputable and accredited school.
 The type of degree that you need will depend upon the license requirements for your state, and the level of service that you want to provide.
 If you do decide to get a master’s, you will need to get your bachelor’s degree first, so you will have to be prepared to put in a few years of work in school before you are qualified for a job in social work.

 Get Your License

 After you have received the proper college education as required by your state, you can then apply for your license in social work.
 In general, there are four categories for social work licenses, and these are a bachelor’s license, a master’s license, an advanced generalist license, and a clinical license.
 You will also need to pass a competency exam from the Association of Social Work Board prior to becoming qualified to work.

 Once you have received the proper level of education and you have become certified in social work, it is time to look for a job.
 The U.S. Bureau of Labor Statistics states that roughly 29% of all social workers were working in local and state governments as of 2014.
 Another 18% were working for families and individuals, while another 13% were employed by ambulatory healthcare services.
 Additionally, 11% of social workers were employed by hospitals, and another 9% were working in residential care facilities and nursing facilities.